Reuh/anselme/LANGUAGE.md

 This is basically the behaviour you'd expect from functions in most other programming languages, and what you would use in Anselme any time you don't care about storing the function variables or want the exact same initial function variables each time you call the function (e.g. recursion).
 Scoped variables are not kept in save files, and are not affected by checkpointing.

 Functions with the same name can be defined, as long as they have a different arguments.
-Functions will be selected based on the number of arguments given, their name and their type annotation:
+Functions will be selected based on the number of arguments given, their name and their type constraint:

 ```
 $ f(a, b)